davidtjones/melee-env/README.md

 ## Setup
 You must have your own copy of Super Smash Bros Melee as well as the Slippi Online AppImage (get started here: https://slippi.gg).
 Move the AppImage into `src/Slippi`.
 Additional setup has been mostly automated:

-1. Install the environment using miniconda / pip
-2. Navigate the `src` directory
+1. `cd ac-bot`
+2. Conda recommended.
+Install from `environment.yml`.
+Complete environment installation by adding `src` to the environment with `pip install -e .`
+3. cd `src`
-3. Run `python config/genconfig.py`.
-Optionally pass in your ISO via `--iso=path/to/iso to load the game more quickly.`
+4. Run `python setup/genconfig.py`.
+Optionally pass in your (legally obtained) ISO via `--iso=path/to/iso` to load the ISO on startup (highly recommended).
-4. Run `python Slippi/tools/unpack.py` to extract the game from the appimage.
-This will also form a portable installation.
-The appimage can be safely deleted at this point.
-5. Run `python Slippi/tools/apply_gecko_codes.py` to apply the custom gecko codes needed to run libmelee
-6. Finally, run `python Slippi/tools/configure` to link your portable installation to the extracted game as well as to set Slippi configuration options.
-7. (Optional) Test your installation.
+5. (Optional) Test your installation.
 Run `python tests/shine.py`.
 Be sure to press enter when prompted.

 Some notes:
-* ~~If you notice that controllers aren't working, check the config in dolphin and verify that the controller profile is setup correctly.
-I have placed a working GCPadNew.ini in this repo.~~ This should be fixed by the new automation steps!
+* If you notice that controllers aren't working, check the config in dolphin and verify that the controller profile is setup correctly.
+The automation steps should take care of this.
+You can verify the controller config for the bot is correct by checking Controllers -> [port X] -> Configure and verifying that the resulting window looks like [this](https://user-images.githubusercontent.com/609563/86555862-7dd45d80-bf06-11ea-8d7e-e4d8007f66a3.png).
+You should be able to load the slippibot profile to fix this.